 O.gilvescens has round or obovate cladodes that are generally dull.
 Main branches rest upon the ground and other branches rise to 70-80 cm.
 O.gilvescens is often a symmetrical plant.
 Mature plants may be 1 m across Cladodes may be 20 × 25 cm, but they are often smaller.
 Spines are not numberous, often there are only 2 major spines, but there may be 1-4 on first-year growth.
 The tips of spines are translucent.

 Stigmas are green, pale green, or yellow-green.
 Anthers are yellow or cream-colored.
 Filaments are yellow but can darken towards the base.
 Many O.gilvescens flowers have a blush of red at the bases of the interior tepals, but some individuals may have rust-colored veining that can darken or spread as the flower ages.
 Cacti with all-yellow flowers may be found.
 Also, some cacti have pink flowers as in parts of southern UT.
 Fruit is round-bottomed or barrel shaped, but may occasionally have a narrow base, ripening to pink, reddish, or even greenish-pink.
 Flesh is greenish or pink-green, sometimes dark.
-Seeds are about one-fourth-inch across with a one-eighth-inch (1 mm) rim.
+Seeds are about .75 cm across with a 1 mm rim.